Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Proof of Theorem

 where the first equality is from \cref{cond: PO}, the second equality follows from the definition of the operator $T^{\nu,\rho}$ as in~\eqref{eq:bellman operator nu rho}, and the last equation is from defining the policy $\pi\opt \in \PiS$ attaining the $\arg \max$ in $\max_{\pi \in \PiS} T^{\pi,\nu,\rho}V^{\nu,\rho}(s)$ for each $s \in \cS$ (note that $\pi\opt$ exists from the attainability property stated in Proposition~\ref{prop:properties of Bellman operators}) and from the definition of the operator $T^{\pi,\nu,\rho}$ as in~\eqref{eq:bellman operator pi nu rho}.
 This shows that $V^{\nu,\rho}$ is a fixed point of the contraction operator $T^{\pi\opt,\nu,\rho}$.
 Therefore $V^{\nu,\rho}$ coincides with the fixed point of $T^{\pi\opt,\nu,\rho}$, which is equal to $V^{\pi\opt,\nu,\rho}$ from \cref{cond: PE}.

 We have

-where the first equality is by definition of $V^{\nu,\rho}$, the second equality was proved in the previous paragraph, and the last equality is by taking the maximum over $\PiS$ (since $\pi\opt \in \PiS$), and the last equality is by the choice of $\mu$ again.
+where the first equality is by definition of $V^{\nu,\rho}$, the second equality was proved in the previous paragraph, and the last equality is by taking the maximum over $\PiS$ (since $\pi\opt \in \PiS$).
 Since $\PiS \subseteq \PiH$, in general we also always have

 from which we conclude that

 i.e., we conclude that $\pi\opt$ is a stationary optimal policy starting from any state.

 The fact that $T^{\nu,\rho}$ is a contraction follows from Proposition~\ref{prop:properties of Bellman operators}.
 Additionally, we have defined $\pi\opt$ as any policy $\pi \in \PiS$ such that $T^{\nu,\rho}V^{\nu,\rho} = T^{\pi,\nu,\rho}V^{\nu,\rho}$, which concludes the proof. \end{proof} The next corollary shows that when \cref{cond: PE,cond: PO} hold for {\em both} static kernels and resampled kernels, then one can choose an optimal policy that is stationary and optimal for both models of kernels.
 This is stated in the next corollary. \begin{corollary} Assume that $\rho$ is monotone, translation-invariant.
 Assume that for static {\em and} resampled kernels, \cref{cond: PE,cond: PO} hold.